Sharing the most creative and beautiful home coffee station ideas for kitchens and just about any space in your home.

-- Coffeemaker – there are so many different kinds of coffee makers but whether you love to french press, one-pot or Keurig it, you will need to be well equipped!
+- Coffeemaker – there are so many different kinds of coffee makers but whether you love to French press, one-pot, or use a Keurig, you will need to be well-equipped!

 - Coffee mugs – These can be stored in your cabinet or displayed on a cute mug rack but plan on having on hand a good amount so you aren’t washing your cup every day!

-- A place to store coffee beans and other coffee-making essentials – think of canisters, small vases, trays and more to house all the functional items you will need.
+- Coffee bean & other coffee-making essentials – think of canisters, small vases, trays, and more to house all the functional items you will need.

 - Sugar, sweeteners + stir sticks – a well-stocked coffee station has plenty of ways to sweeten your coffee!
 Grab some special coffee syrups, sugar, and even some cinnamon to add to your coffee.

-- Cute decor – think of flowers, candles, and even a fun little sign to personalize your space.
+- Small decorative items – think of flowers, candles, and even a fun little sign to personalize your space.